 Are There Any Side Effects From Neurofeedback?

-Just like any other type of treatment, whether it involves drugs or not, there can be some side effects to neurofeedback.
+Just like any other type of treatment, there can be some side effects to neurofeedback therapy.
 One of the most common side effects is fatigue.
 That’s because neurofeedback is the brain equivalent of work out.
 While brain training and physical training are similar, the way in which the fatigue is felt is different.
 Brain fatigue feels much like the mental tiring after learning a complex mental skill, or the exhaustion felt after speaking a non-fluent language.

 People who suffer from more serious conditions may experience an increase in old familiar feelings before the difficulty passes away.
 Additionally, people who suffer from more serious conditions may also experience vivid dreams as the mind settles into a more balanced position.